Do Go On - 397 - Aviator Charles Kingsford Smith

 How do you do?

-Oh, sorry, I didn't realise I was speaking to English royalty.
+Oh, so I didn't realize I was speaking to English royalty.

 Instantly.